2010 Sri Lankan presidential election: Mahinda Rajapaksa

-President Rajapaksa decided to end his six-year term almost two years early, that he might seek a fresh mandate and a longer term based on contemporary political successes that greatly increased his popularity.
-These included the military defeat of the Liberation Tigers of Tamil Eelam, as well as the end of the 26-year Sri Lankan Civil War in May 2009.
-These were accomplishments the previous three presidents of Sri Lanka had tried and failed to secure.
-Having succeeded where they had failed, Rajapaksa's United People's Freedom Alliance achieved unprecedented victories in the provincial council elections that followed the end of the war.
+In May 2009, the Sri Lanka Army tactfully defeated separatist the Liberation Tigers of Tamil Eelam, thus bringing an end to the 26-year long Sri Lankan civil war.
+A promise Sri Lanka's previous three presidents tried and failed to secure, the war victory greatly boosted the popularity of incumbent president Mahinda Rajapaksa, thus leading Rajapaksa's United People's Freedom Alliance to unprecedented victories in the provincial council elections following the war's end.

+In November 2009, Rajapaksa called for an early presidential election almost two years prior to the expiration of his first term, and sought a fresh mandate and a longer term based on his current widespread support and popularity.

 Sarath Fonseka

-General Sarath Fonseka is considered a national hero for bringing an end to the Sri Lankan Civil War while serving as commander of the Sri Lankan Army from 2005 to 2009.
-However, following the military victory, tensions grew between President Rajapaksa and Fonseka, who later accused Rajapaksa of sidelining him after the end of the conflict.
+General Sarath Fonseka was considered a national hero for bringing an end to the Sri Lankan civil war as Commander of the Sri Lanka Army from 2005 to 2009.
+However, following the war victory, tensions grew between Fonseka and the incumbent president, with the former accusing Rajapaksa of sidelining him after the end of the war.
 Opposition parties expected early elections and approached Fonseka, asking him to run as a "common candidate" for the opposition against Rajapaksa.

 After weeks of rumours, Fonseka eventually retired from the military in November 2009 and announced his candidacy two weeks later.
-He ran as the New Democratic Front's candidate, using the swan symbol.
+He ran as the candidate of the New Democratic Front, using the swan symbol.
+He was backed by a number of opposition parties, including the United National Party, the Janatha Vimukthi Peramuna, and the Sri Lanka Muslim Congress, and also signed a memorandum of understanding with Tamil National Alliance leader R. Sampanthan.

 Minor candidates

-Apart from Rajapaksa and Fonseka, twenty other candidates had their nominations accepted, and appeared on ballot papers.

-One nomination—J.A.
-Peter Nelson Perera of the Sri Lanka Progressive Front—was rejected on technical grounds.
-Five independent candidates ran as minor contenders.
-This made for the greatest number of candidates in a presidential election in Sri Lankan history, breaking the record of 13 in the 2005 presidential election.
+Apart from Rajapaksa and Fonseka, 20 other candidates had their nominations accepted, and appeared on ballot papers.
+One nomination—Nelson Perera of the Sri Lanka Progressive Front—was rejected on technical grounds.
+This was the most candidates in a Sri Lankan presidential election at the time, breaking the record of 13 in the 2005 presidential election.